New Guinea waterside rat

-The New Guinea waterside rat (Parahydromys asper) is the only member of the genus Parahydromys.
+The New Guinea waterside rat (Parahydromys asper) is the only species in the genus Parahydromys.
 It is considered part of the New Guinea Old Endemics, meaning its ancestors were part of the first wave of murine rodents to colonize the island.
 It is commonly called the "Guinea rat".

 Names

 It is known as godmg or nyabap in the Kalam language of Papua New Guinea.